-They can’t stand excess water and are very susceptible to root rot.
-They do boast of deep roots, though.
-So it makes sense to give them a deep watering regularly, but providing excess water every day is a sure-fire way to kill them.
-Water only when the topsoil is dry and your sunflowers will thank you for it.
+However, avoid providing excess water daily, as doing that is nothing but a surefire way to kill them.
+Water only when the topsoil is dry, and your sunflowers will thank you for it.

 3. Nutrient imbalance

-If your sunflower is having a hard time, it’s time to check if there’s a nutrient imbalance.
+If your sunflower is having a hard time, it’s time to check for a nutrient imbalance.

 5. Excessive heat

 Yes, sunflowers love the sun.
 However, it works only if the temperatures are right.
 Although they grow even if the temperatures hike up to 30°C, they will begin to wilt after that.

 if your area temperature surpasses the 30-degree mark, use a green shade net or something similar to prevent the plants from scorching sunlight.
 You could also use an air -conditioner or a fan to reduce the heat, but that only applies when growing them indoors.